 - 3 tbsp Brewer's Yeast

-- ¼ tsp sea salt (Optional) plus flaky salt for the top
+- ¼ teaspoon sea salt (Optional) plus flaky salt for the top

 - ⅓ cup chocolate chunks or chips I use dairy free